Biometix/biometix.github.io/playbook/stateless.md

 docker service scale bqat-stateless_server=4
 ```

 > Congratulations!
 The cluster has been set up! 🎉 You can now make requests to the endpoints as you typically would!
+The loads will be distributed across the worker nodes.

+> Note: bring up more replicas than number of the physical machines might not further increase the throughput.

 #### Clean up